Buffer Assets to Mitigate Sequence of Returns Risk

-So, with great homage to Dr. Pfau, I would like to suggest the following classification system for buffer assets.
-This is adapted from an original system previously described.
+I want to suggest the following classification system for buffer assets.

 - Expense Modification: Income need is driven by expenses in retirement.
 One can modify spending (spend conservatively or have guiderails for spending).

-- Additional Income: Income from rentals, patents, and other passive income streams decrease the withdrawal rate from the portfolio and thus the stress from sequence risk.
+- Additional Income: Income from rentals, patents, and other passive income streams decreases the withdrawal rate from the portfolio and, thus, the stress from sequence risk.